Best Smartwatches and Wearables for Seniors 2025

 Medical Guardian's MGMove is a smartwatch made with older adults in mind.
 It has a large touchscreen and only the essential apps, which helps avoid a cluttered interface.

 MGMove supports caregiver messaging for an extra $5 a month.
 You'll receive text messages and can respond with a voice recording.
+This is a unique feature that can't be found on other medical alert watches.

 That extra $5 also unlocks reminders on the MGMove.
-The reminders can be about anything—from taking your medication to attending a family get-together.
+The reminders can be about anything — from taking your medication to attending a family get-together.
 The best part is that caregivers set up the reminders from the Medical Guardian caregiver portal or app.

 Learn more about this smartwatch for seniors in our full Medical Guardian review or in our Medical Guardian product guide.